Android App with Local Nodes

 - Wallet application installed (campaign creator only)

-- Sufficient balance to fund the campaign
+- Sufficient balance to fund the campaign (You can use: Fund your wallet)

 - Supported network selected